Discover more from Polemics

 …Where is Waldo in this picture?
 You got me.

-It’s quite possible that Judas Iscariot is the anti-modernist, threatening “the western canon.”
+Judas Iscariot may be the anti-modernist, threatening “the Western canon.”

 Suppose modernity did without religion, the concept of “logos,” and continued further rationalizing itself.
-Modernity is against the supernatural, yet ironically worships Christianity as mere subjective “belief systems” than truth.
+Modernity is against the supernatural, yet ironically worships Christianity as a mere subjective “belief system” rather than truth.
 Philosophers like René Girard, Alvin Plantinga, E. Michael Jones, and Albert Borgmann can go so far as to acknowledge “god is real,” and affirm that they are Christian.
-However, all the rhetoric and rational talk, only legitimizes modernity’s edge to be atheistic.
+However, all the rhetoric and rational talk only legitimizes modernity’s edge to be atheistic.

 Ad Astra! …Or, to reach the stars!

 Humanity hasn’t colonized space yet.
 They are still fighting wars over social issues.
-Marxism became an extension of Hegelianism, leading towards the creation of communism.
+Marxism became an extension of Hegelianism, leading to the creation of communism.

 And in the legacy of practical communism, we see the same congregation found in The Last Supper.
 We see the same celebration in The School of Athens.